akhenakh/regionagogo/README.md

 It can also be used directly from docker `docker run -P akhenakh/regionagogo`

 ## Data
-You can use any geo data but the provided GeoJSON comes from [Natural Earth Data](http://www.naturalearthdata.com/).
+You can use any geo data but the provided GeoJSON comes from [who's on first](https://whosonfirst.mapzen.com).
-Some regions are not precise enough and some accentuated names are wrong, if you are aware of a better source please tell me.

-It works too with the better [Gadm Data](http://gadm.org/version2) but the data are not free for commercial use.
+It works too with [Gadm Data](http://gadm.org/version2) but the data are not free for commercial use.

 Regionagogo is using a BoltDB datafile to store the fences and a small segment tree as index lives in memory.